attaceph/airespaker/README.md

-  o Take AI response directly from AI o Take screenshot of AI response o Support embedding Latex documents into AI response
+  o Take AI response directly from AI o Take screenshot of AI response o Support embedding Latex documents into AI response o Save returned AI response when being logged in

 + Filter & display AI responses:
   o By Reponse Code
   o By AI Query
   o By AI
   o By Tag
+  o Save displayed AI response as new one

 ---------------------|_|-----------------------